react-navigation/react-navigation.github.io/docs/navigation-prop.md

 * `this.props.navigation`
   * `navigate` - go to another screen, figures out the action it needs to take to do it
   * `goBack` - close active screen and move back in the stack
+  * `addListener` - subscribe to updates to navigation lifecycle
   * `state` - current state/routes
   * `setParams` - make changes to route's params
   * `dispatch` - send an action to router